Future of our Fisheries

 Commercial fishing boats will be required to have:

-- electronic reporting via an e-logbook – so we can quickly and accurately measure commercial catch and effort
+- electronic reporting (ER) of catch via an e-logbook – so we can quickly and accurately measure commercial catch effort

-- electronic monitoring (cameras) – so we can verify what is being reported.
+- electronic monitoring (on-board cameras) – so we can verify what is being reported.
+Note: The Minister of Fisheries is considering options for electronic monitoring implementation and no decisions have been made yet.

 Innovative trawl technologies

-MPI is also making changes to regulations to allow the use of innovative new trawl technologies on commercial fishing boats.
-These new nets have less impact on the environment, and can reduce by-catch of undersized fish, seabirds, and mammals.
+We've made changes to regulations to allow the use of innovative new trawl technologies on commercial fishing boats.
+These new nets will have less impact on the environment, and can reduce by-catch of undersized fish, seabirds, and mammals.

-Alongside these regulatory changes, MPI is making sure that fisheries management policy settings are right for the future, with three workstreams looking at the short, medium and long-term priorities.
+Alongside regulatory changes, we're making sure that fisheries management policy settings are right for the future.
+The programme is split into 3 sections: short, medium and long-term.

 The Cabinet paper for IEMRS (Integrated Electronic Monitoring and Reporting System) and EITT (Enabling Innovative Trawl Technologies) was released on 24 April 2017.
 The Regulatory Impact Statements were released on 29 May 2017 (IEMRS) and 30 May 2017 (EITT).